creachadair/imath/README.md

 Programming with IMath
 ----------------------

-Detailed descriptions of the IMath API can be found in `doc.txt`.
+Detailed descriptions of the IMath API can be found in [doc.md](doc.md).
 However, the following is a brief synopsis of how to get started with some simple tasks.

 To do basic integer arithmetic, you must declare variables of type `mpz_t` in your program, and call the functions defined in `imath.h` to operate on them.